nadiamariduena/3d-configurator-beginner1/README.md

-#### I modeled this chair based on the celebre Barcelona chair designed by Ludwig Mies van der Rohe and Lilly Reich, for the German Pavilion at the International Exposition of 1929
+#### I modeled this chair 'based' on the celebre Barcelona chair designed by Ludwig Mies van der Rohe and Lilly Reich, for the German Pavilion at the International Exposition of 1929

 > The model is similar but not the same (to prevent copyright issues)

 <br>

-# the project
+## the project

 > It was divided in 3 parts: